Automate project workflows with the command runner Just!

 print(f"Missing node version: {{ node_version }}")

-that you want to use a specific language for all commands!
+exit(1)You can even tell just that you want to use a specific language for all commands!

-This not only affects the commands you have in your recipe but also anything inside backticks!
+set shell := ["python3", "-c"]This not only affects the commands you have in your recipe but also anything inside backticks!
 So something like:

-It would run through python instead of the shell.
+`print("Rust is the best programming language")`It would run through python instead of the shell.

 Enviornment Files

-adds to your workflow is the ability to utilize dotenv
+One of the other modern things just adds to your workflow is the ability to utilize dotenv

 files.
 So for example if you want to define which port you launch your http server on, you can

-create a file called .env
+create a file called .env:

-and then utilize it in your justfile
+WEBSERVER_PORT=9000and then utilize it in your justfile:

 set dotenv-load